BYU-ARCLITE/DictionaryLookup/readme.md

-# Dictionary Lookup Service
+# Y-Lex Dictionary Lookup Service
-Written by Joshua Monson for the ARCLITE Lab, Brigham Young University.
+Written for the ARCLITE Lab, Brigham Young University.
+Contributors: Joshua Monson, Logan Kearsley, Santiago Verdu, Dagan Holbrook, David Ostler

 ## About
-This is a web service for providing trans-lingual dictionary lookups.
+This is a web service for providing multilingual dictionary lookups.

-Current Version: **1.0**

-### What does this version do?
-This provides an HTTP interface for accessing a dictionary.
+It provides an HTTP interface for accessing a variety of dictionaries and translation services with a standardized lexicographical response format.

 ## Installation
-This is a Play 2.1 application.
-So you need the Play Framework version 2.1.
-Earler version don't work because they are built with older versions of Scala.
-Version 2.1 uses Scala 2.10 which contains the TrieMap class--needed for the dictionary structure.
+This is a Play 2.4 application.
 See http://www.playframework.org/ for instructions on how to run and deploy a Play application.
+See conf/application.conf.example for a template of the available and required configuration options.

 ## Adding Dictionaries
+In addition to accessing external services like WordReference and Google Translate, Y-Lex makes use of its own local dictionaries to reduce xternal API usage.
 The dictionaries the ARCLITE lab uses are property of Brigham Young University, but you can create and add your own.

 As of version 1.0, a dictionary is the following Scala type:

     TrieMap[String, ListBuffer[String]]